-I know Robin because we work together, duh.
+I know RK because we work together, duh.
 Although he stays pretty quiet in the office, you can’t help but notice his perfectly on point casual luxe look.
 What he does is so important that I’m not sure how we managed before he came onboard… here he tells me what his role is.

 What is your job, exactly?
 I’m a picture and bookings editor at Farfetch.
 I’m responsible for the editorial imagery on the site.
 So that ranges from picture research to commissioning photographers, organising photoshoots.
 I handle the production for our shoots, so book in styling, hair and makeup, studio… everything down to the catering.